Summer Language Programs

 - Domestic Programs Approved by Flagship for Funding:

 - Additional Programs NOT Reviewed and Approved for Funding by Flagship:

 Depending upon interest and enrollment, our program offers winter term study abroad opportunities in Mainland China or Taiwan.
 Please contact us for information.

 - Timing of the Capstone Year is determined by each student’s language proficiency and academic major

-- Flagship students in good standing with the WKU Honors College and the WKU Chinese Language Flagship Program will receive funding for the Capstone Year.
+- Flagship students in good standing with the WKU Honors College and the WKU Chinese Language Flagship Program are eligible to receive funding toward the Capstone Year.
 Additional scholarships are available to support the Capstone Year, including the Boren Scholarship.
 Students are strongly encouraged to work with the Office of Scholar Development at WKU to identify appropriate scholarships.